27 May 2022

 While stigma is bad for everyone, it is especially harmful to certain communities and minority groups.

-A number of studies have shown that people of colour are about as likely (or in some cases, less likely) to experience mental health issues as those who are white.
-But as the American Psychiatric Association observes, a person of colour is more likely to experience long-term negative effects and less likely to get the help they need and deserve.
+A number of studies have shown that people of color are about as likely (or in some cases, less likely) to experience mental health issues as those who are white.
+But as the American Psychiatric Association observes, a person of color is more likely to experience long-term negative effects and less likely to get the help they need and deserve.
 Some of this comes down to racial bias that can exist in some health care systems – resulting, for example, in a lack of culturally competent providers.

 LGBTQ individuals, especially men, are more likely to experience mental health issues than heterosexual, cisgender women and men.
 Much of the disparity is caused by minority stress and a lack of acceptance – and this has real consequences.
 For example, up to 75% of transgender men experience elevated emotional distress and 40% of transgender individuals have thoughts about suicide at any given time.

-The effects of stigma are especially potent wherever one or more marginalised identities intersect.
+The effects of stigma are especially potent wherever one or more marginalized identities intersect.
 For example, when Black transgender youth are stigmatised by non-affirming healthcare providers, they’re less likely to seek the mental health support they need.

 Stigma keeps too many people from getting the care they need.
 It’s time to end it for good, for everyone – and especially for those most affected by it.
-To do that, we need to learn to recognise the signs that someone needs mental health support, and how to start talking about it with each other.
+To do that, we need to learn to recognize the signs that someone needs mental health support, and how to start talking about it with each other.

 Men of colour with their kids looking out for each others mental health